codefresh-io/docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 - 23.20.5.235

 >**NOTE**
-The following IPs will be used in the
+The following IPs will be operational after production cluster upgrade.
+We strongly recommend adding them to your allowed list.

 - 107.22.212.247
 - 23.21.197.195